x-yield/go-tankapi-client/README.md

 Also it sets session "Name"s.
 This name is needed for further session polling and running

-"prepare" stage indicates that tank is prepared
+"prepared" status indicates that tank is prepared

 And once all the servers are ready to start sending load, you trigger the "Run" function.